Coronavirus Applicant Information for 2020

 I was hoping to visit Falmouth, what are my options?

-There are also lots of virtual ways to connect with our community.
+There are lots of virtual ways to connect with our community.
 Why not look at all the options below and get involved, whether it's talking to current students, going on a virtual tour or connecting with other applicants, there are plenty of ways to experience Falmouth from afar.